 - Play Therapy: This therapy is particularly well suited to younger children.
 Play therapy involves the use of toys, blocks, puppets, art and games to help the child recognise their own feelings and verbalise their experiences.
 Play often reveals deeper issues and can also be used as a vehicle to teach a child how to understand and manage their conflicts, feelings, past trauma and behaviour.

 - Psychodynamic Therapy: This therapy emphasises the importance of understanding the motivations behind a child’s behaviour, thoughts and feelings.
 This helps to identify patterns in behaviour.
 This often involves several sessions per week.

 - Diagnostic Therapy: Diagnostic therapy helps to support children and diagnose common mental illnesses that many children and young people suffer from.

 If your child is struggling and you think psychotherapy might be a way to help, you may book an appointment with one of our experienced mental health practitioners.
-New Vision Psychology has three locations across the Sydney region to choose from: Chatswood, Hurstville, and Sydney CBD.
-For your convenience, our child psychologists are available across all three locations.
+New Vision Psychology has 4 locations across the Sydney region to choose from: Chatswood, Hurstville, Burwood, and Sydney CBD.
+We also provide private autism screening and diagnosis.